Analog Man Vintage guitar effects

 are a few of our shelves, how many effects can you identify??

-On the right is a shot of my workbench, where all the mods,
+On the right is a shot of my old workbench, where all the mods,

-repairs, and checking out of each pedal are done.
-We now have a
+repairs, and checking out of each pedal were done.
+On a normal day you

 will find us doing several tube screamer mods and repairs;